Thank you so much for visiting our website!

 My coverage does not start on your wedding day.
 After the flurry of emails, phone conversations, interview and commitment (contract and deposit), I would really want to get to know you and your fiance first.

-So, my coverage will start on your get-to-know-you photography session.
-During this meeting, I will casually photograph posed engagement shots of you and your fiance.
+During this session, I will casually photograph posed engagement shots of you and your fiance.
 At the same time, I will deliberately linger and leave the lens zoomed on both of you to see how you behave in front of the camera without me telling you what to do.
 I do this exercise to gauge if you would be comfortable in front of the camera without coaching or not.
 Surprisingly, half of the couples I have worked with were natural models and did not feel awkward as I did that.

 A few will constantly ask me what they should do with their hands, faces, etc or will want a cue from me.
 So I will take note and remember them through my event calendar.